whatnick/ATM90E36_SPI_DIN_Wemos/README.md

 - MQTT-TLS data upload to public cloud or self-hosted IoT server.
 - Changing of energy monitor asic calibration parameters in web-interface.
 - Setting wifi details and IoT platform access details in web-interface.
+- Turn relays on and off using MQTT subscribe.